April 18 - 19, 2023

 Continuous Risk Assessment and Situational Awareness | LECTURE

-When we work in a laboratory, we are not alone and do not work in a safety bubble.
-What others do around you has an impact on your overall health and safety.
+When we cross the street - we look both ways every single time and when we enter a laboratory - we should be identifying hazards and assessing risks every single time as well.
 Upon completion of this program, participants will be able discuss the importance of continuous risk assessment, define laboratory situational awareness, and list the stages of OODA loop.

 The Value of Good Standard Operating Procedures | LECTURE